3 Reasons Why You Need a Coaching Certification

 Going through a certification program will give you proven tools and techniques to help your clients succeed.
 You already have a wonderful foundation, but your tool box will be better equipped to handle any situation, so you can more effectively empower your clients to move forward and achieve their individual goals.

 2. A Coaching Certification Will Establish Legitimacy

 A certification is an easy way to stand out in an increasingly saturated market.
 It boosts your reputation, establishes you as a true professional, and provides an instant layer of legitimacy.
-Leaders across the country recognize the value of coaching within their organization -- they know that it drives ROI and allows employees to recognize their full potential.
-Yet -- whether it’s fair or not -- prospective clients and employers will assign more value to a coach who has invested in a training program.
+Leaders across the globe recognize the value of coaching within their organization -- they know it drives ROI and allows employees to recognize their full potential.
+And -- whether it’s fair or not -- prospective clients and employers will assign more value to a coach who has invested in a training program.
 While the initial coaching certification costs can seem daunting, keep in mind that potential clients will be quicker to trust you and will pay more for the services of a certified coach.

 3. A Coaching Certification Will Open Doors

 We all reach roadblocks.
 Sometimes we’re faced with situations that we just don’t know how to handle.
 But, when you’re part of a community of certified coaches, you’ll have an entire circle of peers, mentors, and friends who you can call on when you’re feeling particularly blocked.
 The importance of knowing when you need support and being able to call on a community of like-minded professionals who are eager to assist you cannot be understated.
 (It’s also a wonderful opportunity for referrals!)

 The coaching industry is still fairly new in the grand scheme of established careers, but it is rapidly expanding each year.
 As the coaching field continues to grow, it’s entirely possible that certification will become the standard.
 Don't get shut out of the market for lacking a certification.
 Wouldn’t you like to be ahead of the curve so you can focus on what you want to be doing—empowering people to be their best self?